INFO233-01/git-github-fundamentals-ymohamed133/README.md

 * Go to your user dashboard and create a new repository.
 Experiment with the features within that repository to familiarize yourself with them.
 * [Let us know what you liked or didn’t like about the content of this course](https://support.github.com/contact/education).
 What would you like to see more of?
 What would be interesting or helpful to your learning journey?

+Git is a distributed version control system, that allows a user to track, alter, and share their code.
+Git also allows the user to track changes they make to their code.
+Github has three fundamentals, repositories, cloning, and committing.
+A repository is where a user's project happens.
+A repository contains all of a user's files and track history of changes made to the user's file.
+A user can invite others to work on a code with them in the repository.
+A respository is stored in the cloud.
+A user can clone a repository to create a copy on their computer.
+Cloning a repository makes it easier to fix issues.
+When a user commits they are essentially adding changes to their repository in Github.

 ## 📚  Resources
 * [A short video explaining what GitHub is](https://www.youtube.com/watch?v=w3jLJU7DT5E&feature=youtu.be)
 * [Git and GitHub learning resources](https://docs.github.com/en/github/getting-started-with-github/git-and-github-learning-resources)